Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 Big encyclopedic Dictionary

-Big dictionary of Russian sayings
+Large dictionary of Russian sayings

-• - Union of Writers, m.
-Own.
+• - Union of Writers, m. own.
 Interchange hub of Chekhovskaya, Gorkovskaya and Pushkinskaya metro stations...

-Dictionary of Russian Argo
+Dictionary of Russian argot

-"Union of Writers of the USSR" in books
+"The Writers' Union of the USSR" in books

 Joining the Writers' Union

-Note of the Department of Culture of the Central Committee of the CPSU on the results of the discussion at the meetings of writers of the issue “On the actions of a member of the Union of Writers of the USSR B.L.
-Pasternak, incompatible with the title of a Soviet writer "October 28, 1958 Central Committee of the CPSU I report on the meeting of the party group of the Board of the Union
+A note from the Department of Culture of the CPSU Central Committee on the results of the discussion at writers’ meetings of the question “On the actions of a member of the Union of Writers of the USSR B.L.
+Pasternak, incompatible with the title of Soviet writer" October 28, 1958 CPSU Central Committee Reporting on the meeting of the party group of the Union Board

-Union of Writers In 1955, Galich was finally accepted into the Union of Writers of the USSR and issued a ticket number 206.
-Yuri Nagibin says that Galich repeatedly applied to the joint venture, but he was still not accepted - the negative reviews on Taimyr and Moscow did not
+Union of Writers In 1955, Galich was finally accepted into the Union of Writers of the USSR and given him a ticket number 206.
+Yuri Nagibin says that Galich repeatedly submitted applications to the Union of Writers, but he was not accepted - negative reviews on “Taimyr” and “Moscow No Tears” affected

 Yu.V.
-Bondarev, First Deputy Chairman of the Board of the Union of Writers of the RSFSR, Secretary of the Board of the Union of Writers of the USSR, laureate of the Lenin and State Prizes Rereading "Quiet Don" ...
+Bondarev, first deputy chairman of the board of the Union of Writers of the RSFSR, secretary of the board of the Union of Writers of the USSR, laureate of the Lenin and State Prizes Rereading “Quiet Don”...

-From the book Mikhail Sholokhov in memoirs, diaries, letters and articles of his contemporaries.
+From the book Mikhail Sholokhov in memoirs, diaries, letters and articles of contemporaries.
 Book 2.
 1941–1984 author Petelin Viktor Vasilievich

 Yu.V.
-Bondarev, First Deputy Chairman of the Board of the Union of Writers of the RSFSR, Secretary of the Board of the Union of Writers of the USSR, laureate of the Lenin and State Prizes
+Bondarev, First Deputy Chairman of the Board of the Union of Writers of the RSFSR, Secretary of the Board of the Union of Writers of the USSR, laureate of the Lenin and State Prizes Re-reading “Quiet Don”...
+Not “fierce realism”, but rare sincerity is characteristic of great talents

 From the book My Great Old Men author Medvedev Felix Nikolaevich